SalehBakhit/Microprocessor_Systems-LABS/README.md

 ### LAB 1
 	Design a simple IIR Filter.
 Implement using both ARM’s Assembly and C, and compare efficiency.
     #### COMPONENTS USED:
-    	- STM32F4 Discovery Board
+    	- ARM Cortex M4 Microprocessor
 ### LAB 2
-The purpose of this lab is to create a voltmeter using ARM Cortex M4 microprocessor, and then display the rms voltage using a 7-segment display.
+The purpose of this lab is to create a voltmeter using, and then display rms voltages.
 This is done by writing C code and loading it onto the microcontroller.
 This C code mapped all the necessary inputs and outputs to the ports of the microcontroller, as well as convert the value received from the adc to an rms voltage.
 Our desired accuracy was below 5% and we got a maximum error of 1% which is very accurate.
 This was